YoshiTsukasaki/CoVSTii/README.md

 i)	Vision Development Module 2017 or newer (required by image processing in LabVIEW).
 j)	Enthought Python Integration Toolkit for LabVIEW 1.2.0 or newer (required by Python-OpenCV function in LabVIEW).
 k)	Python 2.7.13 or newer (required by Python-OpenCV function in LabVIEW) with following packages.
-  i)	mkl 2017.0.1-2 or newer.
+&nbspi)	mkl 2017.0.1-2 or newer.
-  ii)	numpy 1.11.3-2 or newer.
+&nbspii)	numpy 1.11.3-2 or newer.
-  iii)	opencv 2.4.9-5 or newer (required by Python-OpenCV function in LabVIEW)
+&nbspiii)	opencv 2.4.9-5 or newer (required by Python-OpenCV function in LabVIEW)

 ### 2. Installation
 a) LabVIEW